Views:

 Here is an exhaust filter that is sold by the pump manufacturer,

 There are other inlet and outlet traps and filters available (but not sold by Fluke Calibration).
-Do an internet search for "Oerlikon RST" or see this link,
+Do an internet search for "Oerlikon RST" or see these links,

 http://www.idealvac.com/product.asp?pid=2949